DominicWebDev/my-firstrepo/README.md

-my first day on GitHub
+my first day on GITHUB